Culf maps and edgewise subdivision: Main theorem via pullback along λ

 By \cref{lem rfib creates segal}, all objects in the second column are Segal spaces; by the dual of \cref{lem rfib between segal spaces}, to prove the map of interest is a left fibration it is enough to prove it is orthogonal to $d^1 \colon \Delta^0 \to \Delta^1$.
 So we need to show, for any maps $\name{y}$ and $\name{e}$ making the leftmost square commute, that the space of lifts indicated is contractible.
 As the two squares in the upper right are given by pullback, this space of lifts is equivalent to the space of lifts of the long composite rectangle.
-But since the arrow $e$ in $\Nel (X)$ is active, $\lambda_X$ takes it to an equivalence in $\sd(X)$ (by Corollary~\ref{activeequiv}), so it lifts uniquely, since $Y \to \sd(X)$ is a right fibration.
+But since the arrow $e$ in $\Nel (X)$ is active, $\lambda_X$ takes it to a degenerate $1$-simplex in $\sd(X)$ (by Lemma~\ref{activeequiv}), so it lifts uniquely, since $Y \to \sd(X)$ is a right fibration.

-Finally, having established that the downward arrows land in culfy and righteous maps as indicated, since the vertical maps are equivalences onto these images, we see that $\lambda_X\upperstar$ has up-to-homotopy inverses on both sides, so these three maps are actually equivalences. \end{proof}
+Finally in \eqref{diag culfy righteous}, since the vertical maps are equivalences, we see that $\lambda_X\upperstar$ has up-to-homotopy inverses on both sides, so all maps in \eqref{diag culfy righteous} are equivalences.
+In particular, $\sd_X$ is an equivalence. \end{proof}